jmerriweather/ex_dhcp/README.md

 Largely inspired by:  https://github.com/fhunleth/one_dhcpd We couldn't use GPL licenced material in-house, so this project was derived from `one_dhcpcd`.
-It's a more fully-featured DHCP GenServer, with an opinionated interface that takes after the `GenStage` design.
+It's an instrumentable DHCP GenServer, with an opinionated interface that takes after the `GenStage` design.
+At the moment, unlike one_dhcpd, it does not implement a full DHCP server, but

 ## Usage Notes: